blblack/tofurkey/README.md

 This is a simple daemon which manages the timely, synchronized, deterministic rotation of TCP Fastopen (TFO) keys across a cluster of Linux machines.
 Keys are set via the Linux 5.10+ procfs interface for dual keys in `/proc/sys/net/ipv4/tcp_fastopen_key` .

-In order to synchronize across a cluster, it requires as input a long-term main secret key file which is shared across the cluster (by you and/or your configuration/secret management system), set via the `-k` argument.
+In order to synchronize across a cluster, it requires as input a long-term main secret key file which is shared across the cluster (by you and/or your configuration/secret management system), set via the `-k` argument, which points at a secret file with at least 32 bytes of high-entropy random data to use as a main key.

-If this is not supplied, a random secret will be auto-generated and persisted to the (reboot-volatile) rundir by default, which will allow for local TFO key rotation without any synchronization or reboot persistence.
+If `-k` is not supplied, a random secret will be auto-generated and persisted to the (reboot-volatile) rundir by default, which will allow for local TFO key rotation without any synchronization or reboot persistence.
 A warning will be issued to stderr at startup in this case, as it's not expected to be a common operating mode in production.

-This main secret is used to key a KDF function (blake2b from libsodium), which in turn is used with a time-based counter to rotate ephemeral TFO keys supplied to the kernel.
+The main secret is used as input to a key derivation function (blake2b from libsodium), which in turn is used with a time-based counter to rotate ephemeral TFO keys supplied to the kernel.
 Old keys are honored for a while after generating a new primary key, and upcoming keys are honored for a while before they become the new primary key, and therefore the time transitions should be smooth for clients which are reconnecting regularly and/or crossing between cluster machines with loose time sync.
 So long as NTP is keeping your servers at least roughly in sync, and they all independently run "tofurkey" with the same interval argument and main secret key contents, your TFO clients should remain happy.

 All operations of this daemon are idempotent given identical system times, main keys, and arguments.
 I use the term "daemon" loosely here -